Golden Paste? What the heck is Golden Paste?

 store toxins, and does not need to be detoxed.
 It does filter out compounds that the body can neither store nor use up, yes, but only in order to excrete them (usually via the kidneys).
 The proper name for these compounds is xenobiotics

 , but it's common to see them erroneously referred to as toxins.
 If you have an undesirable reaction to Golden Paste, and you have not exceeded the recommended starting amount, please discontinue using it, or at least reduce the amount before trying again.

 It's very easy to make Golden Paste, and illustrated instructions come with every golden paste kit from New Naturals.
 But here is the condensed version.

-- Put 1 cup water in a small saucepan, and set aside another cup in case more is needed.
+Put 1 cup (250ml) water in a small saucepan, and set aside another cup in case more is needed.

-- Add 1/2 cup powdered turmeric and stir well over low heat.
+Add the powdered turmeric and stir well over low heat.

-- While it's cooling, grind enough peppercorns to make 2-3 tsp ground pepper (about 7 grams), and measure out 1/3 cup (about 70g) oil.
+While it's cooling, grind enough peppercorns to make 2-3 tsp ground pepper (about 7 grams), and measure out 1/3 cup (about 70g) oil.
 Many people use coconut oil, but any culinary oil is acceptable.
 Ghee is traditional, and olive oil is also popular.